rezahh107/SmartAlloc/docs/AI_GUIDELINES.md

 { "path": "file.php", "sha256": "<64-hex>", "size": 123 }
 ```

-If a legacy `files[]` key is present, `artifact-schema-validate.php` emits an
+`artifact-schema-validate.php` only inspects this manifest.
+A legacy `files[]`
-advisory warning.
-Missing or malformed manifests also raise warnings.
+key triggers an advisory warning; missing or malformed manifests also raise
+warnings.

 ## GA Enforcer JUnit